ScopeCode/premiere-for-soundcloud/README.markdown

 # Premiere

 The first listen, powered by SoundCloud.
+Contributed by Geoff Momin and ScopeCommons